 As a coach, she specializes in working with therapists, counselors and individuals interested in growing their practice.
 She also enjoys working with people who wish to add an Internet component to their business.
 She has a variety of interests and experiences and likes to remain current on a number of topics that apply to her coaching, couples and individual work.

-About couples therapy, Dr. Lindquist says, “Couples benefit in therapy when we create a peaceful, safe haven for all members of the family.
+About couples therapy, Dr. Lindquist says, “Couples benefit in therapy when we create a peaceful haven for all members of the family.
 As a rule, I am pro marriage and never advise clients to get a divorce.
 Sometimes couples choose to come to therapy to work on establishing good divorces for themselves and their children.
 I try to do the best I can for their children using my experience in mediation.
 I also work with individuals in high conflict relationships who wish to decide whether to work on a relationship or seek a separation.
 In addition, I work with both males and females who have anger problems.
-Although I sometimes work as sole therapist on these cases, if the case warrants, I work with a co-therapist so that each individual has their own therapist.”
+Although I sometimes work as solo therapist on these cases, if the case warrants, I work with a co-therapist so that each individual has their own therapist.”

 Due to her teaching and additional training, she is thoroughly familiar with several models for working with couples.
 Her therapeutic model most closely resembles that of Sue Johnson and Emotion Focused Therapy and Bader and Pearson on the developmental stages in couple relationships.
 Her couples work matches the developmental needs of the relationship.
 She integrates the techniques from the research of John Gottman and Howard Markman as well.
 She also had advanced training at the Masters and Johnson Institute in sex therapy.